macik09/Vulnforum/README.md

 These goals can guide your security testing process:

 -     🔓 Gain access to a "premium" article without paying.
--     ✉️ Send a message on behalf of another user (Impersonation).
 -     🛡️ Elevate privileges to Administrator status.
 -     💰 Increase the wallet balance to 100,000 (Business Logic Flaw).
 -     🕵️‍♂️ Read or intercept other users authentication tokens.